Pre-Arrival Online Welcome Week

 First-year students receive support on topics such as UniAccount, Wlan etc. in the first weeks of the semester at the IT Service Center, Mönchebergstr.
 11, Room 1740A

-Important link: New here?
+Important information for new students: New here?
 Information for students

 • An overview of all service facilities can be found here: Counseling and service facilities